MichaelRFairhurst/DartNAD0/README.md

 # Print out more help:
 dart bin/my_game.dart --help
-dart bin/my_game.dart watch --help dart bin/my_game.dart bench --help dart bin/my_game.dart perft --help
+dart bin/my_game.dart watch --help dart bin/my_game.dart rank --help dart bin/my_game.dart compare --help dart bin/my_game.dart bench --help dart bin/my_game.dart perft --help
 ```

+### Search config

+You can configure the engine settings for your game in many of the subcommands
+by using the following settings:

+- `--max-depth' or `-d`: set maximum search depth.
+Prefer high and rely on
+  timeouts to stop the search, unless you have disabled iterative deepening.
+- `--max-time' or `-t`: set maximum search time in ms. If you have disabled
+  iterative deepening, prefer a very large number/no timeout.
+- `--no-iterative-deepening`: Disable "iterative deepening" in favor of a fixed
+  depth search.
+With iterative deepening enabled, the engine searches to depth
+  1, then 2, etc, until either timeout or max depth is reached, the best move
+  from the deepest search is picked.
+Note that fixed depth search is often
+  slower than an equivalently deep iterative deepening search due to caching,
+  and that if the search times out during a fixed depth search, the engine will
+  be forced to pick the first available move.
+- `--chance-node-probe-window`: Use probing approaches to attempt to reduce
+  unconstrained chance node searches, and increase alpha-beta cutoffs.
+Options
+  are 'none', 'overlapping', 'centerToEnd', and 'edgeToEnd'.
+For each child of a
+  chance node, we can perform an upper bound and lower bound probe based on the
+  current alpha/beta values.
+Overlapping searches from alpha to 2.0 and -2.0 to
+  beta, while edgeToEnd searches from beta to 2.0 and -2 to alpha.
+Center to end
+  is an average of the two, and none disables probing.
+- `--transposition-table-size`: How many entries to hold in the transposition
+  table.
+Too large will not use the processor cache as effectively, two small
+  means transpositions will be overwritten that would have been useful.
+- `--strict-transpositions`: The transposition table by default assumes that two
+  equal hash codes represent the same game.
+This is not truly correct behavior,
+  and it is fixable with `--strict-transpositions`.
+However, it consumes much
+  more memory when enabled.

 ## Performance considerations